COGS18/COGS18.github.io/_build/materials/01-Introduction.md

 To work with the course materials, you will need make sure you have access to the tools tools described here on datahub.

-It will be helpful for the final project if they are also installed on the computer you will be using.

 None of the materials are computationally heavy.

 ### What do you need?

 - Access to datahub
-- Python: Working install of python 3.6 or 3.7 (suggested)
+- Python: Working install of python >= 3.6
     - We will be using the Anaconda distribution
 - Jupyter Notebooks (suggested)